irvirty/irvirty/README.md

   <img alt="Shows an illustrated sun in light mode and a moon with stars in dark mode." src="github-profile-banner-dark.png">
 </picture>

-# Hey There!
+# 👋 Hey There!
-• Europe.
-He/him.
+🌍 Europe 👨🏻‍💻 He/him.
-• Web design and web development (self-taught).
+💻 Web design and web development (self-taught).
-• I use HTML, CSS, PHP, MySQL, and JavaScript.
+🔨 I use HTML, CSS, PHP, MySQL, and JavaScript.
-• I'm currently learning JS (JavaScript) and English.
+🌱 I'm currently learning JS (JavaScript) and English.
-Fun fact:
-• Using CSS you can draw something, this is called CSS art.
+⚡ Fun fact: using CSS you can draw something, this is called CSS art.

 ---